 First, he stirs up our desires and inflames our appetites for sin.
 He is very good at this.
 He knows all about you, and what you like.

-Second, he accuses us of committing an evil against God.
+Second, he accuses us of committing evil against God.
 Scripture identifies him as “the accuser of the brethren.”
-He condemns us as perverse, rebellious, seditious and evil.
-“See what an evil wretch you are, your heart is small, black and hard.”
+He condemns us as perverse, rebellious, seditious, and evil.
+“See what an evil wretch you are, your heart is small, black, and hard.”

 Romans 8:31-32, The Message reads like this,